Brighton and Hove Selective Licensing

 The licence holder must inform the local authority of any changes to the ownership or management of the property.

 We welcome any Landlords to contact Antony Rummins, Lettings Director at Parks Residential to discuss the implications of this legislation should it be reinstated and how it may impact you and your portfolio.
-Alternatively you can sign up to our newsletter to receive regular updates on Selective Licensing and other industry news.
+Alternatively sign up to our newsletter to receive regular updates on Selective Licensing and industry news.